 Generally, transactions involving payments to residents of an economy by non-residents are classified as "Credit" entries, while payments by the residents of an economy to non-residents are "Debit" entries.
-Tables D.2.1.1 - D.2.1.4B present the BOP tables from 1981 up to 2020.
+Tables D.2.1.1 - D.2.1.3B present the BOP tables from 1981 up to 2020.

-The method of BOP compilation has been reviewed five times by the International Monetary Fund (IMF).
-The fifth edition of the BOP compilation Manual - Balance of Payments Manual 5 (BPM5) provides an expanded conceptual framework to encompass both BOP flows (transactions) and stock of external financial assets and liabilities otherwise called the International Investment Position (IIP).
-In this edition, compilation with the latest IMF manual - BPM6 span 2014 - 2020 and 2010 - 2020 for BOP and IIP statistics, respectively (D.2.1.4A, D.2.1.4B, D2.2.2A and D.2.2.2B).
+The method of BOP compilation has been reviewed six times by the International Monetary Fund (IMF).
+The sixth edition of the Balance of Payments and the International Investment Position Manual (BPM6) provides an expanded conceptual framework to encompass both BOP flows (transactions) and stock of external financial assets and liabilities otherwise called the International Investment Position (IIP).
+In this edition, compilation with the latest IMF manual - BPM6 span 2014 - 2021 and 2010 - 2021 for BOP and IIP statistics, respectively (D.2.1.4A, D.2.1.4B, D2.2.2A and D.2.2.2B).